 Realizing how effective these antibiotic properties are in RAW honey make it a no-brainer when it comes to it being a staple in all of my go bags.

-- Openings - Elastic Wrist Openings and Ankle Openings seal suit and provide extra protection
+- Elastic Openings - Elastic wrist and ankle openings seal the suit and provide extra protection against stings.

 5. Honey Is A Preservative